Hosting options: Cloud hosted version only

 Cost and plans: solo $14/mo; basic $23/mo; plus $48/mo; premium $98/mo; max $148/mo

-Languages: English only.
-German, Spanish, French and Italian are in the pipeline.
+Languages: English and Italian.
+German, Spanish, and French are in the pipeline.

 Currency: Can’t find any options for financial information at all.